FIND FREE, FAST, AND CONFIDENTIAL

 …and young people make up 1/2 those cases.

-Still, fewer than 12% of young people said they were tested for STDs in the past year!
+Still, fewer than 12% of young people said they were tested for STIs in the past year!

 Chlamydia